Identity correlation: Approaches to linking disparate account IDs

-Common Barriers to Performing Identity Correlation
+Common barriers to performing identity correlation

-Privacy Concerns
+Privacy concerns

 Often, any process that requires an in-depth look into identity data brings up a concern for privacy and disclosure issues.
 Part of the identity correlation process infers that each particular data source will need to be compared against an authoritative data source to ensure consistency and validity against relevant corporate policies and access controls.

-Any such comparison that involves an exposure of enterprise-wide, authoritative, HR-related identity data will require various non-disclosure agreements either internally or externally, depending on how an organization decides to undergo an identity correlation exercise.
+Any such comparison that involves exposure of enterprise-wide, authoritative, HR-related identity data will require various non-disclosure agreements either internally or externally, depending on how an organization decides to undergo an identity correlation exercise.

 Because authoritative data is frequently highly confidential and restricted, such concerns may bar the way from performing an identity correlation activity thoroughly and sufficiently.

-Extensive Time and Effort Requirements
+Extensive time and effort requirements

-Most organizations experience difficulties understanding the inconsistencies and complexities that lie within their identity data across all of their data sources.
-Typically, the process can not be completed accurately or sufficiently by undergoing a manual comparison of two lists of identity data or even executing simple scripts to find matches between two different data sets.
-Even if an organization can dedicate full-time individuals to such an effort, the methodologies themselves usually do not expose an adequate enough percentage of defunct identities, validate an adequate enough percentage of matched identities, or identify system (non-person) account IDs to pass the typical requirements of an identity-related audit.
+Most organizations experience difficulties understanding the inconsistencies and complexities within their identity data across all their data sources.
+Typically, the process can not be completed accurately or sufficiently by manually comparing two lists of identity data or executing simple scripts to find matches between two different data sets.
+Even if an organization can dedicate full-time individuals to such an effort, the methodologies usually do not expose an adequate enough percentage of defunct identities, validate an adequate enough percentage of matched identities, or identify system (non-person) account IDs to pass the typical requirements of an identity-related audit.

-Manual efforts to accomplish identity correlation require a great deal of time and people effort, and do not guarantee that the effort will be completed successfully or in a compliant fashion.
+Manual efforts to accomplish identity correlation require a great deal of time and people effort and do not guarantee that the effort will be completed successfully or in a compliant fashion.

 Because of this, automated identity correlation solutions have recently entered the marketplace to provide more effortless ways of handling identity correlation exercises.

 Typical automated identity correlation solution functionality includes the following characteristics: